The Plight of the Pangolin

 Despite its scaly appearance, the pangolin is not a reptile but a mammal.
 It is actually the only mammal in the world wholly covered in scales.
 Pangolins use these scales to protect themselves from predators in the wild.
 When threatened, they curl themselves into a tight ball and, if necessary, can use their sharp scaled tails to defend themselves.

 I wanted my bronze pangolin sculpture to celebrate its beautiful flowing form as it uncurls from its defensive ball.
 Capturing the intricacy of its scales was truly a labour of love, each one having to be painstakingly modelled.
-Pangolins have very little colour.
-They have evolved to blend in the dirt.
-This means they are perfectly suited to bronze, which emphasises shape, form and texture.
+Pangolins have a rich brown patina, which means they are perfectly suited to bronze, emphasising their shape, form and texture.

 Pangolin in bronze is release in a limited edition of 9 and is available to order now.
 International delivery by arrangement.